 fed up once the necessary (for her anyway) bit was over.

 What are the adaptations of the bumblebee body that make it special?

 There are many, but the big three are:

 the hair - it is branched and very good for picking up pollen, also it is a good insulator allowing the bumblebee to forage at low temperatures

 the tongue - it is long and feathery enabling the bumblebee to reach nectar that other insects cannot reach

 the legs - they have hairs and brushes to gather the pollen off the body hairs and pack it into the pollen baskets to take home to the nest

-If you post a question in the feedback page I will try to answer your question,
+If you post a question on the blog I will try to answer your question.
+Do

 include as much information as you can, e.g. location, flowers, size, colour.